zhao1701/tweetrater/readme.md

-# Project Overview
+# Identifying Offensive and Hate Speech in Tweets
 ---
 In this personal machine learning project, a number of classification techniques were evaluated for rating tweets as either non-offensive, offensive, or hate speech, which is distinguished from offensive speech in that it is used to express hatred towards or humiliate a targeted group and its members.
-The models were trained, tuned, and tested on a pre-labeled dataset of tweets with crowd-sourced classifications, and the most accurate model formed the basis for TweetRater, a simple web application that accepts new user-supplied tweets and attempts to classify them by offensiveness.
+The models were trained, tuned, and tested on a pre-labeled dataset of tweets with crowd-sourced classifications, and the most accurate model formed the basis for [TweetRater](http://tweetrater.pythonanywhere.com), a simple web application that accepts new user-supplied tweets and attempts to classify them by offensiveness.

 #### Contents